 I take comfort in the fact that I do all the cooking here and as long as that is so, we do vegan.
 And today we are doing vegan sweet potato chocolate fudge squares.

 One of my favourite things is to incorporate healthful ingredients in to decadent desserts and sweets.
-I’m not going to lie, it makes me feel less guilty about stuffing my face with chocolate.
+My Avocado Mocha Mousse, Tahini Caramel Black Bean Brownies and my Spiced Thai Iced Coffee Popsicles are all examples.
+I’m not going to lie, it makes me feel less guilty about stuffing my face with chocolate – I’m looking at you Chocolate Brownie Tiramisu.
 These sweet potato chocolate fudge squares have a swag of good things but also a goodly does of melted vegan chocolate.
 They also tickle me because I can choose to have them one of two ways.

 SWEET POTATO CHOCOLATE FUDGE = 2 DESSERTS IN 1